-Intimate wedding – what is it?
+Intimate weddings have become so popular in recent years as more and more couples choose to go down the non-traditional route.
+A growing number of couples now opt to have a smaller wedding first with close family and friends, and a much bigger celebration later on.
+But what is an intimate wedding?
 You’ve probably heard it from a friend or a work colleague recently and wondered what they meant.
 Is it just a scaled-down version of a regular wedding?
 Is it similar to an elopement?

 Of course, this number is a relative estimate.
 Numbers could depend on several factors such as different wedding practices, cultures, and norms in various regions and countries around the world.
 For example, in a region or country where a regular wedding could have around 300-500 attendees, a wedding with 100 attendees could still be considered intimate.

 Intimate Wedding vs Elopement

 But what’s the difference between an intimate wedding and an elopement?
 Those two words are both quite popular buzz words these days.
 Are those two actually the same?
 Is there any difference at all?

 Elopements and intimate weddings may have some similarities.
 Intimate weddings include elopements and elopements are understandably intimate.
 However, the main difference between these two lies in the number of attendees.
 You may notice that the wedding party size has a big role in defining both terms.

 An elopement is one where the only attendees are the couple, the officiant, and very few wedding suppliers – usually just the photographer, hairstylist, and make-up artist.
 Sometimes, the bride just does her own hair & make-up to keep it even smaller and the whole wedding party is limited to three people – the bride, groom, and officiant.